 These rates will likely remain steady until the Spring, but keep an eye out for mid-term rate changes.

-These current rates across all PA utilities are not set to expire until the Spring, but both Penelec Power in Lancaster in Duquesne Light in Pittsburgh already issues mid-term rate hikes this Fall:
+These rates for PennPower, MetEd, Penelec, and West Penn Power all go into effect shortly - on Dec.
+1 - and are all around 10% increases from the previous price.
+These current rates across all PA utilities are not now not set to expire until the spring, but both Penelec Power in Lancaster in Duquesne Light in Pittsburgh also already issued a mid-term rate hike this fall, with Pittsburgh metro area customers paying 10% more as of Oct.
+1

 How much energy can I expect to use in November?